Rurales

-In Mexico, the term Rurales (Spanish) is used in respect of two armed government forces.
+In Mexico, the term Rurales (Spanish) is used to refer to two armed government forces.
 The historic Guardia Rural ('Rural Guard') was a rural mounted police force, founded by President Benito Juárez in 1861 and expanded by President Porfirio Díaz (r.
 1876–1911).
-It served as an effective force of repression and a counterweight to the Mexican Army during the nineteenth and early twentieth centuries.
+Under Díaz, it served as an effective force of repression and a counterweight to the Mexican Army during the nineteenth and early twentieth centuries.
 The rurales were dissolved during the Mexican Revolution.

-The modern Cuerpo de Defensa Rural ('Rural Defense Corps') is a part-time voluntary militia, generally used to support Federal forces.
+The modern Cuerpo de Defensa Rural ('Rural Defense Corps') is a modern part-time voluntary militia, generally used to support Federal forces.

 Rural Guard 1861–1914

 The Guardia Rural was established as a federal constabulary by the Liberal regime of Benito Juárez in 1861.
 This mounted rural police force became best known during the long rule of President Porfirio Díaz (1876–1911).

 Origins

-As originally constituted under Juárez the Rurales lacked the numbers and organization to effectively control the banditry widespread in Mexico during the 1860s and 1870s.
+As originally constituted under President Juárez the Rurales lacked the numbers and organization to effectively control the banditry widespread in Mexico during the 1860s and 1870s.
 The concept of an armed and mobile rural police organized on military lines, was derived from Spain's Civil Guard ("Guardia Civil").
 Established in 1844 the Spanish Guardia Civil had quickly won a reputation as an effective but often oppressive force.

 On May 6, 1861 four corps of Rural Police were authorized by the Juárez government; each having an establishment of 20 officers and 255 other ranks.
 Recruitment was intended to be by voluntary enlistment.
 Pay was set at a higher level than that of the conscript based army.
 Control of the new force was divided between the Ministers of the Interior and of War - a policy intended to maintain a balance of power within the government.